 - At restaurant Niko’las 0/360, you’ll enjoy a 7-course dinner of signature dishes for only 30 euros.
 I got this restaurant tipped because of the great chef and amazing local wines.
 Pl.
 “Rayko Daskalov” 3, 1000 Sofia Center, Sofia, Bulgaria +359 87 688 8471 (Closed on Sundays)

-- Balkan Bites is the first ever European food tour which is absolutely free.
-The tour shows nice family owned restaurants and wants to give travellers a taste of the Bulgarian cuisine.
+- Balkan Bites is the first-ever European food tour which is absolutely free.
+The tour shows nice family-owned restaurants and wants to give travellers a taste of the Bulgarian cuisine.
 The tour is every day at 14:00 and takes about 2 hours.

 - Sofia Green Tours offer several hiking and bike tours for free.
 You can rent a bike from Sofia Bike Rental for 6 euros.
 All tours are given every day and it’s certainly a nice way to discover more of the city and its surroundings.

 - Since so many places are closed on Sundays, visiting Vitosha Mountain might be a good idea.
 Sofia Green Tours give a free hiking tour here, showing the Boyana church and Boyana waterfall.
 Vitosha Mountain is only 20 km away from the city centre.
-If you go in Winter, you can even go skying here!
+If you go in Winter, you can even go skiing here!

 - Probably one of the well-hidden places in Sofia is Hambara.
 This bar is only to be found through locals or luck.
 The front door you’re looking for is made from wood, in an alley, with no number or signs.
-But once you’re in, you’ll find a room full of candles.
+But once you’re in, you’ll find a bar full of candles.
 It doesn’t get any cosier than that.
 Ul.
 “6-ti septemvri” 22, 1142 Sofia Center, Sofia, Bulgaria (closed on Sundays)